 Aretha Franklin: A Queen Returns To Her Throne

 The “Queen of Soul,” Aretha Franklin, may be getting her birthday wish a bit early this year.
 Per reports, Memphis has gathered together to honor the iconic singer, in a special way.
-As fans of the “Respect” singer may already know, Franklin – who just so happens to be celebrating her 75th birthday today, March 25th – has recently been through the ringer, while battling health concerns.
+As fans of the “Respect” singer may already know, Franklin – who just happened to celebrate her 76th birthday – has recently been battling health concerns.

 “I decided it was time to go home and take care of myself consistent with doctors’ orders,” she added.

 Of course, this wasn’t the first-time the legendary soul singer has revealed her battle with a series of mysterious health issues.
 In a 2011 exclusive sit-down interview with Wendy Williams, she opened up about an incident that landed her in a Detroit-area hospital.
 “I heard it started with a pain in your side,” Williams, said, to which Franklin responded, “Yes, that was my first inkling that something was wrong, that something wasn’t what it should be.”

 “The pain was so hard it nearly brought me to my knees,” the Queen of Soul continues.
 “So I said, ‘The concerts are over.
 I have to go find out what is wrong.'”